 In this article, you’ll find out what gripe water is and what you’ll want in one of these products for your baby.
 We’ll also look at what you should avoid and share with you what we think are the best gripe water brands currently on the market.

 What Is Gripe Water?

 Gripe water is a solution comprised of water and herbs.
 It frequently contains dill and sometimes sodium bicarbonate.
 The sodium bicarbonate can help break down any excess gas in the system that could be causing pain.

 This solution is given to your baby orally.
-If you are purchasing commercially available gripe water, you should carefully follow the provided directions for dosing and administration.
+If you are purchasing commercially available gripe water, you should carefully follow the provided directions for dosing and administration after consulting your pediatrician.

-It’s generally not recommended to give this remedy to babies who are less than a month old (source).
+It’s generally not recommended to give this remedy to babies who are less than a month old (1).

 Are All Gripe Waters the Same?

 There are quite a few of these products to choose from.
 It may be tempting to grab one off the shelf without giving the ingredients a good look over.
 It’s important to pay close attention to what your gripe water is made of, though.

-There are no set ingredients in these remedies (source).
+There are no set ingredients in these remedies (2).
 A variety of herbal supplements may make an appearance, including: